College of Applied Health Sciences

 Declaring a Major

-Admission to the Disability and Human Development, Rehabilitation Sciences, Health Information Management and Nutrition programs provides automatic declaration of a major.
-Students in the Kinesiology programs must make an appointment with an academic advisor in the department to declare their major.
-A student must declare a major no later than upon completion of 60 semester hours.
-Transfer students entering with 60 semester hours or more must declare a major by the end of their first term at UIC.
-However, earlier declaration is recommended.
-For students who apply as Applied Health Sciences Undeclared, it is expected that they apply to their major of interest by the end of their first year of enrollment.
+Admission to the Disability and Human Development, Health Information Management, Kinesiology, Nutrition, and Rehabilitation Sciences programs provides automatic declaration of a major.
+For students who apply as Applied Health Sciences Undeclared, it is expected that they apply as an intercollege transfer to their major of interest by the end of their first year of enrollment.
 Advisors in the Applied Health Sciences Office of Student Affairs can assist students with the major declaration process.

 Double Major, Double Degrees, and Second Bachelor's Degree